 PFML May Be Coming to Your State: What Employers Need to Know

-Current federal proposals for a universal paid family and medical leave (PFML) program may, if enacted, present a unique set of regulatory challenges and added administrative responsibilities to already-stretched HR and benefits staffs across the country.
-Both private sector and public employer organizations may be required to implement a PFML program for their employees at a time of seismic changes occurring in the workplace and limited resources for many employers across the nation.
+Current federal proposals for a universal paid family and medical leave (PFML) program may, if enacted, present a unique set of regulatory challenges and added administrative responsibilities to already-stretched human resources (HR) and benefits staffs across the country.
+Both private and public employer organizations may be required to implement a PFML program for their employees at a time of seismic changes occurring in the workplace and limited resources for many employers across the nation.

 If you’re just digging in to PFML, you may find this article helpful: PFML: What Is It and What Can We Expect?

-- How does a PFML program affect HR Management?
+- How would a PFML program affect HR management?

-- How does a PFML program impact your current benefits program?
+- How would a PFML program impact your current benefits program?

-- How do federal and/or state PFML laws affect private sector and public employers, labor unions, and associations?
+- How could new federal and/or state PFML laws affect private and public employers, labor unions, and associations?

 PFML and HR Management

-PFML provides benefits that allow employees to take paid time off to care for themselves or a family member with a serious medical condition, for bonding with a new child, or to recover from an illness or injury.
+PFML provides benefits that allow employees to take paid time off to care for a family member’s serious health condition, bonding with a new child, or recovery from personal illness or injury.
 Depending on the program, leave may also be available for military caregivers, victims of domestic violence, and bereavement.

 Think about your employee population.
 How many parents do you have on your staff?
-Similarly, how many may have family members to care for?
+Similarly, how many care for family members with medical conditions?
 What’s the makeup of employees who may be planning for pregnancy, childbirth, or adoption?

-If employees are guaranteed four weeks of PFML under the BBBA, how will you manage increases in the number of employees out on leave?
-Will you be able to maintain an adequate workforce to account for employee overlap during periods of time away from their job?
+If employees are guaranteed four weeks of PFML under the BBBA, how will you manage potential increases in the number of employees out on leave?
+Will you be able to maintain an adequate workforce to backfill the positions of employees out on PFML?

-According to a 2019 Mercer survey, nearly 64% of respondents say they have had to add resources to deal with new leave mandates.2 What are the administrative requirements of implementing and maintaining a new federal or state mandated PFML program?
+According to a 2019 Mercer survey, nearly 64% of respondents say they have had to add resources to deal with new leave mandates.2 What are the administrative requirements to implement and maintain a new federal or state mandated PFML program?
 Do you have the administrative staff to handle the additional responsibility?

 Impact on Current Benefits Program

-Integration of a PFML program with your current benefits will vary depending on the specific federal or state PFML plan that may be applicable, and the nature of your current insurance coverages, sick leave plan and other employee benefit features.
+Integration of a PFML program with your current benefits may look very different depending on the specific federal or state PFML plan at issue, existing insurance coverages, available sick leave plans, and other employee benefit features.
 PFML benefits may be provided in a number of ways: directly from the applicable government program, through a self-funded employer plan where allowed by law, or by private carrier provided leave or temporary disability benefits.
 To plan well, you will need to consider potentially complex coordination requirements.

-- How will PFML programs integrate with your organization’s sick leave, sick leave banks, sick leave donations, etc.?
+- How will PFML programs integrate with your organization’s sick leave, sick leave banks, sick or catastrophic leave donations, etc.?